suvrat29/Card_detection/README.md

 ### 6. Run the Training

 *Note: As of version 1.9, TensorFlow has deprecated the "train.py" file and replaced it with "model_main.py" file.
-I haven't been able to get model_main.py to work correctly yet (I run in to errors related to pycocotools).
 Fortunately, the train.py file is still available in the /object_detection/legacy folder.
 Simply move train.py from /object_detection/legacy into the /object_detection folder and then continue following the steps below.*

 To start training, issue the following command from /home/ProjectFolder/ directory to begin training:
 ```